Rangpur, Bangladesh: British Period

-The Coat of Arms of Maharaja Gopal Lal Roy as depicted on a ground floor French Door window panel of Tajhat Palace.
+The coat of arms of Maharaja Gopal Lal Roy as depicted on a ground floor French door window panel of Tajhat Palace.

 After the East India Company gained "Deoani" in 1765, Rangpur came under British rule.
 The Fakir-Sannyasi rebellion took place in the Rangpur region, in which leaders like Fakir Majnu Shah played a key role.
-The notable anti-colonialist rebel Devi Chaudhurani and Bhabani Pathak were from this region.
+The notable anti-colonialist rebels Devi Chaudhurani and Bhabani Pathak were from this region.
 In the Rebellion of 1857, the rebellious sepoys spread terror among the British rulers in the region.
-Later, in 1930, the first Civil disobedience movement was started in different parts of Rangpur on the call of Congress.
+Later, in 1930, the first civil disobedience movement was started in different parts of Rangpur on the call of Congress.
 A meeting of the peasant leaders of North Bengal was held here in October 1946, and the Tebhaga movement began in November.

 Pakistani Period and Liberation War

-Rangpur was a District of East Pakistan Province during the Pakistani Period.
-People of Rangpur actively has taken part in different movements like Bengali language movement, Six point movement and 1969 Mass uprising.
+Rangpur was a district of East Pakistan Province during the Pakistani period.
+People of Rangpur took an active part in different movements like the Bengali language movement, Six point movement and 1969 Mass uprising.
 The first martyr from Rangpur in the liberation war was Sangku Samajhder, who was martyred on the date of 3 March 1971.
-Rangpur people started the Liberation War decisively on 28 March 1971, only three days after the Pakistani crackdown by attacking the Rangpur Cantonment.
-During the Bangladesh Liberation War, Rangpur was under Sector 6 of the Bangladesh Forces and it was strategically important due to its close proximity to border of India.
+Rangpur people started the Liberation War decisively on 28 March 1971, only three days after the Pakistani crackdown, by attacking the Rangpur Cantonment.
+During the Bangladesh Liberation War, Rangpur was under Sector 6 of the Bangladesh Forces and it was strategically important due to its proximity to the border with India.

 Post-Independence Period

-The Greater Rangpur district was divided in five districts in 1984.
-On 28 June 2012, Rangpur Municipality was upgraded to Rangpur City Corporation and on 16 September 2018, Rangpur was granted as 8th Metropolitan city of Bangladesh.
+The greater Rangpur district was divided into five districts in 1984.
+On 28 June 2012, Rangpur Municipality was upgraded to Rangpur City Corporation, and on 16 September 2018, Rangpur was granted as 8th Metropolitan city of Bangladesh.

 Geography

-Rangpur City is the divisional headquarters of Rangpur Division.
+Rangpur is the divisional headquarters of Rangpur Division.
 The soil composition is mainly alluvial soil (80 percent) of the Teesta River basin, and the remaining is barind soil.
 The elevation of Rangpur is 34 meters.
 The temperature ranges from 32 degrees Celsius to 11 degrees Celsius, and the annual rainfall averages 2931 mm.
-Rangpur town, covering an area of around 42 square kilometers, lies on the bank of the Ghaghat river and was turned into a municipality back in 1869.
+Rangpur town, covering an area of around 42 square kilometers, lies on the bank of the Ghaghat River and was turned into a municipality back in 1869.